 However you choose to do it, even the very wealthiest of people will pay no more than 20% in personal income taxes.
 Most “normal” people pay quite a bit less.
 You can read here for more information on the subject.

-My biggest challenge with Hong Kong is that it’s getting harder to access the country’s institutions without being a resident.
-I’ve shared my frustrations about Hong Kong banks and how I’ve even had a hard time trying to get something as simple as a vault.
+We’ve shared frustrations about Hong Kong banks and how you can even have a hard time trying to get something as simple as a vault.
 Still, if you’re willing to spend the time to do things right, Hong Kong is a great jurisdiction for taxes and business in general.